Sunday, 12 February 2023

 Snow dusted our balconies and outside decks - very pretty

-The Balleny Islands are an extremely remote, wild, inhospitable islands almost 300 km north of the Antarctic mainland.
-They are located around the Antarctic Convergence where the cold waters of the Antarctic meet the warmer subantarctic waters.
+The Balleny Islands are an extremely remote, wild, inhospitable group of islands almost 300 km north of the Antarctic mainland.
+They are located around the Antarctic Convergence where the cold waters of the Antarctic meet the warmer Subantarctic waters.
 That makes the water in the region rich in nutrients which come to the surface of the water as the waters mix.
 That in turn attracts lots of whales and sea birds.
 We were supposed to zodiac cruise around the islands, but it didn’t happen.

 It was thrilling being on the bridge crashing through these mighty waves.